neurohacked/hack-the-planet/README.md

 # Hack the Planet
-Hack your rival hackers and become the best hacker!
+Hack your rival hackers and become the best!

 ## Future development
 * User login and scores